Travel.State.Gov > International Travel > Country Information > Nigeria International Travel Information

 You cannot legally depart Nigeria unless you can prove, by presenting your entry visa, that you entered Nigeria legally.

 Some HIV/AIDS entry restrictions exist for visitors and foreign residents of Nigeria.
 Nigerian authorities may deny entry to foreigners who are “undesirable for medical reasons” and may require HIV tests for foreigners intending to marry Nigerian citizens.
-Please verify this information with the Embassy of Nigeria before travel.
+Please verify this information with the Nigerian Embassy before travel.

-Please see our most recent Travel Warning for more detailed information.
+Please see our most recent Travel Advisory for more detailed information.

 Crime: Armed muggings, assaults, burglaries and home invasions, car-jackings, rape, and extortions occur regularly and often involve violence.
 Law enforcement authorities usually respond slowly or not at all and provide little or no investigative support to victims.